 These were delicious!
 I added my shredded cheddar first, pressed it into the muffin pan and then added the sausage and egg on top.
 Super soft and very savory!

 I'm so glad this was a success, Liz!
-Thank you for the review and for sharing your method.
+Thank you for sharing your method.